 Reflectix RV vent insulator

-In our current rig, the bunk room doesn’t have a vent – something we’ve considered putting in – so we no longer use a skylight insulator in our rig.
+In our current rig, the bunk room doesn’t have a window vent – something we’ve considered putting in – so we no longer use a skylight insulator in our rig.

 Use LED Light Bulbs To Keep Your RV Cool